 Dr. Katzen’s passion for innovation led to the formal initiation of an innovation program at Baptist Health in 2016, through supporting changes in the organization’s vision statement to include commitment to innovation as a program and process.

 In 2019, Baptist Health South Florida announced the appointment of venture development leader Mark Coticchia as corporate vice president for Innovation.
-Mr. Coticchia is responsible for providing system-wide vision, energy and leadership to intellectual property, business and product development, new ventures and commercialization activities.
+Mr. Coticchia is responsible for providing system-wide vision, energy and leadership to technology management, corporate development, new ventures, and commercialization activities.

 Previously, he served as vice president and chief innovation officer of the Henry Ford Health System in Detroit, where he led a business unit dedicated to solving complex problems in healthcare and positioned Henry Ford to shape the rapidly changing future of medicine.
 With more than 30 years of institutional, venture development and technology-based economic development experience, Mr. Coticchia has also served as vice president for research, technology management and economic development at Case Western Reserve University, and as director of technology transfer and adjunct professor of entrepreneurship at Carnegie Mellon University.

 His venture development experiences include CEO of Redwind Innovations LLC and senior director of Redleaf Group Inc., an early-stage venture capital firm.
 Mr. Coticchia has been an instrumental part of the nationally recognized tech-based ecosystems in Pittsburgh, Cleveland and Detroit.
-He also served as senior advisor to the Ohio Department of Higher Education and was a member of the Board of Directors and Advisory Boards of many high-tech companies and not-for-profit organizations.
+He has also served as advisor to both the United Nations (WIPO) and the U.S. State Department; and senior advisor to the Ohio Department of Higher Education, as well as member of the board of directors and advisory boards of many high-tech companies and not-for-profit organizations.

 Mr. Coticchia received his master’s degree in Industrial Engineering and bachelor’s degree in Civil Engineering from the University of Pittsburgh.
-He is an author, speaker and guest lecturer at conferences and universities worldwide.
+He is an author, speaker, and guest lecturer at events worldwide.